 You can sit your exam at home, or an alternative location such as your learning provider or in your office.
 However, there are some important regulations which must be followed:

 Unfortunately if your room does not meet all of these requirements you will be unable to start or complete your exam.
 Additionally to reduce the risk of you experiencing any technical issues during your exam, you should run the system test in the exact same location that you plan to sit your live exam.

 Yes, as long as there is no writing, or notes, whiteboards with notes etc. If the invigilator is unsure of what is on the wall you may be asked to remove it.

 A docket is issued for remote exams, but it is for information only; you don't need to use it to check in to or launch your exam.

 However, you will be required to present photographic ID as proof of your identity during the check-in process.
+Whilst local language ID is acceptable, we would recommend using English language ID if you have this available.
 The following forms of ID are accepted:

 No, invigilators are randomly allocated to students and may be from a different region from yourself.
 You should therefore expect any dialogue with your invigilator to be conducted in English.

 However, there is no need to worry.
 Wherever you take your exam our exam regulations are the same and all invigilators have been fully trained in adminstering our exams.

 For information on what you'll need to do to start your exam access our on the exam day guidance page

 Ahead of the exam we will provide specific guidance to those under the age of 18 on how to perform the check-in process for the exam.
 This information details that: